demisto/content/Packs/McAfee_ESM-v10/Integrations/McAfee_ESM-v10/README.md

 <tr>
 <td style="width: 187px;">id</td>
 <td style="width: 452px;">
-ID of the watchlist we want to add values to.
+The ID of the watchlist to add values to.
 ID can be retrieved with the "esm-get-watchlists" command.</td>
 <td style="width: 101px;">Required</td>
 </tr>
 <tr>
 <td style="width: 187px;">values</td>
 <td style="width: 452px;">
-Coma separated values of the data we want to add to the watchlist.
-Example: "1.1.1.1,2.2.2.2".
-Please add the correct type of values to correct watchlist type.</td>
+A comma-separated list of values to add to the watchlist.
+For example, "1.1.1.1,2.2.2.2".
+Make sure you add the correct type of values to the correct watchlist type.</td>
 <td style="width: 101px;">Required</td>
 </tr>
 </tbody>